 Over the past several years, we have made significant investments in technology, including spending on computer hardware, software, electronic systems, telecommunications infrastructure and digitization of content.
-For example, in 2005, our total capital expenditures were \$642 million, of which approximately 68% was for technology-related investments.
+In 2006, our total capital expenditures were \$453 million, of which approximately 76% was for technology-related investments.
+We have successfully developed and are continuing to implement Novus, the next generation of our online delivery platform, which utilizes new and highly scalable technologies.
+Novus is designed to reduce product delivery costs and reduce development time for new products and services.
 We expect our investment in technology to continue at significant levels.
-We cannot assure you that as a result of these significant investments in technology, we will be able to increase our revenues or decrease our operating costs and this may adversely affect our financial results.
+In 2007, we expect our capital expenditures to increase both in absolute dollars and as a percentage of our revenues.
+We cannot assure you that as a result of our significant investments in technology, we will be able to increase our revenues or decrease our operating costs and this may adversely affect our financial results.

-If we are unable to develop additional products and services to meet our customers' needs, attract new customers or expand into new geographic markets, our ability to generate additional revenues may be adversely affected.
+If we are unable to develop new products, services, applications and functionalities to meet our customers' needs, attract new customers or expand into new geographic markets, our ability to generate additional revenues may be adversely affected.

-Our growth strategy involves developing additional products and services to meet our customers' needs for integrated information solutions.
+Our growth strategy involves developing new products, services, applications and functionalities to meet our customers' needs for integrated information solutions.
 In addition, we plan to grow by attracting new customers and expanding into new geographic markets.
-In the first quarter of 2005, for example, we commercially launched Thomson Pharma, a solution that provides extensive drug-specific information throughout their product lifecycles.
-It may take a significant amount of time and expense to develop additional products and services to meet our customers' needs, attract new customers or expand into new geographic markets.
+In Thomson Legal, for example, we continue to expand our Westlaw Litigator solutions.
+It may take a significant amount of time and expense to develop new products, services, applications and functionalities to meet our customers' needs, attract new customers or expand into new geographic markets.
 If we are unable to do so, our ability to generate additional revenues may be adversely affected.